 My children played this game in Mexico when they were little, and my daughter Maggie also played it as a volunteer at El Centro, a Hispanic community center in Minneapolis, Minnesota.
 Children love the suspense of this game – knowing that they will be chased, but not knowing when.
-The game reinforces Spanish clothes vocabulary and children produce natural, correct Spanish sentences as they sing as a group.
+The game is called Juguemos en el bosque or ¿Lobo, estás?.
+It reinforces Spanish clothes vocabulary and children produce natural, correct Spanish sentences as they sing as a group.

 Then they stop and ask “¿Lobo, estás?”
 (Wolf, are you there?)

 The wolf, answers by saying that he/she is putting on a piece of clothing, and acts out putting it on.
+This is such a fun way to practice Spanish clothes vocabulary!
 For example, the wolf might say “Me estoy poniendo los pantalones” or “Me estoy poniendo la camiseta”.
 (I am putting on my pants, or I am putting on my t-shirt.)
 As you can see, this is a great way to practice the Spanish words for clothes!
 The wolf can also be brushing his teeth, eating breakfast, or whatever else keeps him busy.